trivago/gollum/README.md

 ## Filters (filtering data)

 * `All` lets all message pass.
-* `Json` blocks or lets json messages pass based on their content.
+* `JSON` blocks or lets json messages pass based on their content.
 * `None` blocks all messages.
 * `RegExp` blocks or lets messages pass based on a regular expression.
 * `Stream` blocks or lets messages pass based on their stream name.